+Teachers are not able to have indepth conversations at the classroom door and will not have a negative conversation about any child in a public place.
 If parents wish to speak to the teacher, it is best to email, or phone the office and make an appointment.
-If parents wish to speak to someone in the office, they should either phone or drop the children first and then go around to the office entrance.
+If parents wish to speak to someone in the office, they should drop the children first and then go around to the office entrance.